toncho11/MakeYourOwnSatellite/README.md

 ## Power
 * battery
 * solar panel
-* [RAT](https://en.wikipedia.org/wiki/Ram_air_turbine) - a RAM air turbine - usually used on planes in case of emergency to produce electricity utilizing the speed of a plane or potentially a balloon
+* [RAT](https://en.wikipedia.org/wiki/Ram_air_turbine) - a RAM air turbine - usually used on planes in case of emergency to produce electricity utilizing the speed of a plane.
+Alternatively it could be used on a balloon satellite, but its weight makes it impractical.

 ## Camera
 The camera is positioned towards the ground.
 Stabilisation can be performed using [icavet-rigging](https://www.publiclab.org/wiki/picavet-rigging).